 How Does Subsidence Affect Property Value?

 Subsidence on the land is a geological phenomenon that occurs when the ground subsides or sinks due to an underlying geological process.
-It can occur in natural and artificial environments, with the latter often being more severe.
+It can happen in natural and artificial environments, with the latter often being more severe.

 Subsidence on land can be caused by many factors, including tectonic movement, groundwater extraction, excessive weight on soils, or human activities such as drilling for oil or gas.
 When subsidence occurs, it can cause severe problems for any structure built upon it since foundations are weakened, resulting in cracking and other damage to buildings.